rivflux/rivflux/README.md

 https://github.com/the-mace/rivian-python-api

 The modifications were necessary as it uses `rivian_cli.py`'s query command to output in the format that influxdb's telegraph can read and understand.
-See the `rivian-cli.py` at around line 997 to see the data being logged, as this is the def for the query command that telegraf is using.
+See the techincal details below to see the data being logged, as this is the def for the query command that telegraf is using.

 #### Techincal Details